dgentry/thermo/README.md

 - Reading and Saving Temperatures: `thermo-daemon.py`

-This is done on a Raspberry Pi (although most cheap single-board computers running GNU/Linux will work fine) using a cheap digital sensor, a DS18B20.
+This is running on a Raspberry Pi (and most cheap single-board computers running GNU/Linux will work fine too) using a cheap digital sensor, a DS18B20.
 The temperature is taken and recorded every 10 minutes, and saved to a daily file.
 New daily files are started just after midnight.
 Simplye leave `thermo-daemon.py` running